General Manager - AVI Resort and Casino

 - Verifies and approves all hotel and casino credit and check cashing requests

-- Represents the hotel and casino in relations with the public, the press, local and State law enforcement and the State Gaming Commission and Gaming Control Board
+- Represents the hotel and casino in relations with the public, the press, local and State law enforcement and the State Gaming Commission and Gaming Control Board when requested

 - Provides the Avi Casino Board of Directors with appropriate and timely reports of the hotel and casino activities